LiaoQian1996/multi_scale_deep_texture/readme.md

 As will be shown below, the synthesis results using multi-scale pipeline will produce better results in maintain the large scale structure of texture.
 First, we down sample the texture sample image in size $[w,h]$ by a ratio 2 over $L-1$ times, thus build a $L$ layer image pyramid, in which the original texture image will be on $l_{L-1}$ layer, and the $L_0$ layer with minimum resolution $[\frac{w}{L-1}, frac{h}{L-1}]$.
 Second, we initial a noise image in size $[\frac{w}{L-1}, frac{h}{L-1}]$, and synthesize it by optimizing the Gram Loss computed with  texture sample in $l_{L-1}$ layer.
 Third, we up sample the synthesized texture by ratio 2, and continue to optimize the Gram Loss, until the current texture size reach target size.

-### Multi-scale synthesis pipeline benefits maintain the large scale structure
+### Multi-scale synthesis pipeline is condusive to maintain the large scale structure

 <table>
 	<tr>